-Benefits In-Network Out-of-Network Maternity and Reproductive Health Services Dependent daughters are covered Maternity Visits Covered in full 35% after Deductible Inpatient Services (Delivery) See "Inpat ient Services."
+Inpatient Services Precertification required

+Benefits In-Network Out-of-Network Facility Room & Board Charge: Hospital / Acute Care Facility Out of network copayment applies to CA plan participants.
+20% after Deductible \$250 Copayment then 35% after Deductible Skilled Nursing Facility 20% after Deductible 35% after Deductible Skilled Nursing Facility Maximum f 100 days per Benefit eriod Rehabilitation Out of network copayment applies to CA plan participants.
+20% after Deductible \$250 Copayment then 35% after Deductible Note: The maximum does not apply to Emergency Medical Condition ns.
+Doctor Services when billed separately from the Facility for: General Medical Care / Evaluation and Management (E&M) / Physician fees 20% after Deductible 35% after Deductible Surgery 20% after Deductible 35% after Deductible Maternity 20% after Deductible 35% after Deductible Maternity and Reproductive Health Services Dependent daughters are covered Maternity Visits Covered in full 35% after Deductible Inpatient Services (Delivery) See "Inpati ent Services."
 Newborn / Maternity Stays: If the newborn needs services other the Hospital after the mother is discharged (sent home), benefits for the admission.
-Fertility Services 20% after Deductible 20% after Deductible Fertility Benefit Maximum Benefit Maximum of 2 cycles per lifetime Sterilization Services (Services that do not meet Women's Health Provision requirements) (Reversals are not covered) 20% after Deductible 35% after Deductible Sterilization Procedures for Men Covered in full 35% after Deductible Travel Benefit Transportation and Lodging Limit 20% after Deductible 35% after Deductible Lodging, limited to single or double occupancy \$150 per night \$150 per night Air mileage limitation (coach only) up to 1000 miles per occurrence (round trip) 00 per Benefit Period. t-of-Network combined Unless as prohibited by law, the Plan will cover reasonable and necessary travel costs when you are required to travel to another state to obtain Covered Services that are not available within your state.
+Fertility Services 20% after Deductible 20% after Deductible Fertility Benefit Maximum Benefit Maximum o of 2 cycles per lifetime Sterilization Services (Services that do not meet Women's Health Provision requirements) (Reversals are not covered) 20% after Deductible 35% after Deductible Sterilization Procedures for Men Covered in full 35% after Deductible Travel Benefit Transportation and Lodging Limit 20% after Deductible 35% after Deductible Lodging, limited to single or double occupancy \$150 per night \$150 per night Air mileage limitation (coach only) up to 1000 miles per occurrence (round trip) Covered up to \$4,000 In-Network and Out 0 per Benefit Period. -of-Network combined

+Benefits In-Network Out-of-Network ---------- ------------ ----------------

+Unless as prohibited by law, the Plan will cover reasonable and necessary travel costs when you are required to travel to another state to obtain Covered Services that are not available within your state.
 Our help with travel costs includes transportation to and from the Facility and lodging for the patient and one companion.

 You must send itemized receipts for transportation and lodging costs in a form satisfactory to us when claims are filed.
 For lodging and ground transportation benefits, the Plan will cover costs up to the current limits set forth in the Internal Revenue Code.
 Call us for complete information or refer to IRS Publication 502.

-Exclusions: Loss of work, Meals, Alcohol, tobacco, and any non-food Frequent flyer miles, Coupons, vouchers, travel tickets, or gift cards, condition that is not directly related, or a direct result of medical proc Secondary Plan, these benefits are determined after taking into account the benefits under this Plan may be adjusted accordingly, Telephone Interim visits to the approved facility while waiting for the actual surgic covered procedure, any other services not outlined in the member's Prepayments or depo- edure, When the Mem- bunt the benefits of the calls, Laundry, Posta- cal procedures that ar sits, Services for a ber's Plan is a Primary Plan.
-Thus, ge, Entertainment, e not related to the
+Exclusions: Loss of work, Meals, Alcohol, tobacco, and any non-food items, Childcare, Taxis/ride share services, Frequent flyer miles, Coupons, vouchers, travel tickets, or gift cards, Prepayments or deposits, Services for a condition that is not directly related, or a direct result of medical procedure, When the Member's Plan is a Secondary Plan, these benefits are determined after taking into account the benefits of the Primary Plan.
+Thus, the benefits under this Plan may be adjusted accordingly, Telephone calls, Laundry, Postage, Entertainment, Interim visits to the approved facility while waiting for the actual surgical procedures that are not related to the covered procedure, any other services not outlined in the member's benefits and car maintenance or repairs.

-Mental Health and Substance Use Disorder (Chemical Dependency) Services (includes behavioral health treatment for Autism Spectrum Disorders)
+Mental Health and Substance Use Disorder Services (includes behavioral health treatment for Autism Spectrum Disorders)